 Domino liver transplant

 Another, less common, type of living-donor liver transplant is called a domino liver transplant.
-In a domino liver transplant, you receive a liver from a living donor who has familial (hereditary) amyloidosis.
-Familial amyloidosis is a very rare disorder in which abnormal protein deposits accumulate and eventually damage the body's internal organs.
+In a domino liver transplant, you receive a liver from a living donor who has a disease called familial amyloidosis.
+Familial amyloidosis is a very rare disorder in which an abnormal protein accumulates and eventually damages the body's internal organs.

 The donor with familial amyloidosis receives a liver transplant to treat his or her condition.
-Then, the donor can give his or her liver to you in a domino liver transplant, because the liver still functions well.
-You may eventually develop symptoms of amyloidosis, but it usually takes decades to develop.
+Then, the donor can give his or her liver to you in a domino liver transplant because the liver still functions well.
+You may eventually develop symptoms of amyloidosis, but these symptoms usually take decades to develop.

-Doctors will evaluate you to determine if you may be a candidate for a domino liver transplant or if another procedure would be more appropriate for your condition.
+Doctors will evaluate you to determine if you may be a candidate for a domino liver transplant or if another treatment option would be more appropriate for your condition.